Cholesterol home test kits

 Are results from a cholesterol home test kit reliable?

-Home cholesterol test kits are not a substitute for professional tests though your GP - but some people find them useful for monitoring levels between appointments.
+Home cholesterol test kits are not a substitute for professional tests through your GP - but some people find them useful for monitoring levels between appointments.

 The reliability of cholesterol home tests can vary.
 This can be down to the quality of the kit, and could be affected by the instructions not being followed fully.